asvae/my-articles/WIP/vuex-or-not/article.md

 * Stick to manual and simplest cases (conventional).
 Which is limited (but reasonable for app with ~100 components).
 * Invent your own methods and patterns (unconventional).
 Which requires additional documentation and training.
 You'd also lack tooling and IDE support.

+## No classes

+You may think of vuex storage as of pure JSON store.
+As such it does not provide any of the rich object features javascript does.

 ## Complexity

-Vuex is not a cheap solution.
-You can write less or comparable amount of code withot vuex, while getting same, if not better, results.
+Vuex is not a cheap (easy) solution.
+You can write less or comparable amount of code without vuex, while getting same, if not better, results.

 Which brings us to the second section.